FOREX-Dollar bobs near 2-month low ahead of pivotal US jobs data

 Surprise mehttps://tmsnrt.rs/40QQjHp

-(Additional reporting by Rocky Swift in Tokyo and Rae Wee in Singapore; Editing by Edwina Gibbs, Jamie Freed and Christina Fincher)
+(Additional reporting by Rocky Swift in Tokyo and Rae Wee in Singapore; Editing by Jamie Freed, Christina Fincher and Chizu Nomiyama)

 ((amanda.cooper@thomsonreuters.com; +442031978531; Twitter: https://twitter.com/a_coops1))